 Israel again insisted that the refugee problem could be solved only "in the broad context of peace."
 She offered a general outline of a plan in which she proposed that "consultations should immediately be initiated between Israel and the Arab host countries, together with the main contributing countries, to negotiate a five-year plan for the rehabilitation of the refugees and their final integration into the economic life of the region."
 She would contribute to a "re-integration and compensation fund to provide the financial means for a solution of the refugee problem in all its aspects."
 In addition, she stated that she had already contributed one million Israeli pounds directly to UNRWA and another million pounds in services to the Arab refugees under her control.
 Israeli officials vehemently opposed the proposal for setting up of a custodian and made it clear that they would "certaintly not accept such an arrangement."
 They expressed a willingness to consider repatriating a limited number of newly displaced persons "on compassionate grounds."
+62

-62 of Arabs and was seeking more Jewish immigrants to resettle the conquered areas to facilitate their annexation.
+The Arabs, in turn, pressed the General Assembly to enforce those resolutions calling for the repatriation or compensation of the Palestine refugees and for the return of those Arabs who had fled their homes since the June War.
+They complained that Israel was not only not complying with UN decisions but was continuing to "expel" large numbers of Arabs and was seeking more Jewish'immigrants to resettle the conquered areas to facilitate their annexation.
 Moreover, they warned that there could be no peaceful solution to the Arab-Israeli problem until there had been a "just" settlement of the refugee question.
-Israel's five-year plan was rejected on the grounds that it was too vague, would require direct negotiations, and was meant to "bury" the refugee issue and not to solve it.
+Israel's fiveyear plan was rejected on the grounds that it was too vague, would require direct negotiations, and was meant to "bury" the refugee issue and not to solve it.
 Arab delegates strongly backed the idea of establishing a custodian and firmly maintained that the refugee problem was "not negotiable but must be settled according to the wishes of the refugees themselves" and to UN resolutions.63